 Middle School Art will be a review and refinement of experiences of Middle School Art 6.
 Students will explore elements and principles of visual arts through the understanding and application of various media, techniques and processes.
 Using hands-on activities students will increase their potential to think creatively, solve problems and communicate ideas, feelings and experiences in two and three-dimensional works involving both fine and applied forms.
 Students will study perspective, concentrating on size, overlapping, composition and balance.
 Drawing will continue to be emphasized with attention being focused on light and shading.
-Students will experience and study visual images from various cultures, and discuss the characteristics of these images as they pertain to their own works and the works of others.
+Students will experience and study visual images from various cultures, historical times, and discuss the characteristics of these images as they pertain to their own works and the works of others.
 Students will identify similar vocabulary and concepts among the art disciplines.

-Prerequisite: None Credit: None
+Credit: None

-ART I- Drawing
+ART I

-Units of instruction in this course include drawing, shading and the use of different types of pencils, graphite and erasers.
-There will be a strong emphasis on the Elements of Art and how to incorporate the elements in pieces of art.
+Units of instruction in this course include drawing, painting, printmaking, graphic design, mixed media, color theory and general survey of art history.
 A wide variety of instructional materials and approaches are applied to specific problems within each unit.
-Emphasis is placed on the development of the individual's skill and expression enhancing the potential to provide the world with creative, innovative thinking.
+Emphasis is placed on the development of the individual's skill and expression enhancing the potential to provide the world with creative, innovative thinking in all walks of life.